AlexBHarley/deepstream.io-website/README.md

 KEEP_DRAFTS=1 npm start
 ```

-Otherwise they will be deleted in the dist directory.
+Otherwise they will be deleted (not generated) in the dist directory.